Bibekipynb/machinelearningANDdeeplearning/README.md

 ### Day 1

-Today I watched a back propagation video by 3Blue1Brown and practices some calculus behind it.
+Today I watched a back propagation video by 3Blue1Brown and practiced some calculus behind it.

 Also, as I am learning pytorch, I read some basic documentations and I made a toy dataset to try training a linear regression model.
 I have learned that every class in a neural network has to subclasss nn.Module in pytorch.
 As of now, I wrote a basic code to create a Linear Regression model class with the parameters ( just forward propagation).
 Tommorow I will be diving deeper into it.